ipv6tech/cloud-networking-101/lab/lab2.md

 ## Setting up the lab environment

->[!TIP] Before we start!
+> [!TIP]
->To save on time and frustration, only setup the cloud providers you actually want to use in the lab.
+> To save on time and frustration, only setup the cloud providers you actually want to use in the lab.

 ### Setting secrets and environment variables